Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Limitations

 \section{Limitations}

 Despite the valuable insights gained from this study, several limitations must be acknowledged.
 We noticed improvements in comprehension of long-tail texts when the tokenizer processes them effectively.
 Further exploration of identifying such ciphers / long-tail texts is needed.
 We evaluated comprehension on general English text, and comprehension specifically on harmful adversarial texts should also be explored.
+Recent reasoning models perform much better at generalization related tasks and reflect the safety aspect on their thinking tokens to handle adversarial inputs.

 Also, the scope of our evaluation was restricted to a specific range of encryption schemes, potentially overlooking others that could pose different challenges to LLMs.
 Also, our generic prompt that is used for decryption may not be optimal for models with different prompting guidelines (such as Instruct models) \cite{wang2024templatemattersunderstandingrole}.
 The variations in performance across different LLMs suggest that further research is needed to explore their underlying mechanisms in greater depth.
-Finally, while we highlighted ethical concerns related to jailbreaking attacks, a comprehensive assessment of security implications in diverse contexts remains an area for future exploration.